Key Takeaway

 These checks create defensible evidence for audits, board reporting, and cyber-insurance discussions.

-Use this minimum due-diligence standard before approving a security product:
+Many privacy-first failures happen during procurement when teams adopt tools without validating data handling boundaries.
+Use this minimum due-diligence standard before approving any security product:

 - Data flow diagram (required artifact): Require a current data flow diagram showing collection points, processing systems, storage locations, and outbound transfers.